prociow/sensorberg-dev.github.io/_posts/2016-06-06-iOS-Actionable-Notification-with-Payload.md

 % endhighlight %

-Create Local notification with notification category and schedule notification.
+Create a local notification with a "notification category" and then schedule the  notification.

 % highlight objective-c %